-Research Output per year
+Projects per year

-Joanna Burch-Brown is a Lecturer in Philosophy at University of Bristol.
-She is currently working on issues of contested heritage and public memory of slavery and colonialism.
-She teaches practical ethics, including race and justice, environmental ethics, sustainable development, and Kantian ethics.
-She is a founding member of the University of Bristol Centre for Black Humanities, and academic coordinator for the University of Bristol Fulbright Summer Institute on 'Arts, Activism and Social Justice'.
-She has active research collaborations with the Countering Colston campaign in Bristol, and with the International Network of Scholars and Activists for Afrikan Reparations.
-Before coming to Bristol, she did a postdoctoral research fellowship at Oxford, and a PhD in Cambridge in the History and Philosophy of Science Department.
-She did her undergraduate degree at Oberlin College, and in 2003 as a Compton Fellow she founded a therapeutic horticultural project in East London, which this year is celebrating its 15th anniversary.
+In addition to her current work on contested heritage and public memory of slavery and colonialism, Joanna has broad interests in transitional justice, peacebuilding, intergroup attitudes, reducing prejudice, environmental ethics, sustainable development, Kantian ethics, philosophy of science and Buddhist philosophy.
+Joanna directs the Fulbright Institute’s most popular summer school, on 'Arts, activism and social justice', rated by 100% of its latest cohort as 'outstanding'.
+She is a founding member of the University of Bristol Centre for Black Humanities, and has had research collaborations with the Countering Colston campaign in Bristol, and with the International Network of Scholars and Activists for Afrikan Reparations.
+Before coming to Bristol, she did her PhD at King's College, Cambridge, in the History and Philosophy of Science Department, and a postdoctoral research fellowship at Oxford.
+She did her BA at Oberlin College.
+In 2003 she received a Compton Fellowship to establish Forest Farm Peace Garden, a therapeutic gardening project in East London, working with refugees and asylum seekers.

 Structured keywords and research groupings

 Research output: Contribution to journal › Article (Academic Journal) › peer-reviewOpen AccessFile170 Downloads (Pure)